bachmeil/embedrdoc/index.md

 The `lflags` paths may be different on your machine, and they definitely will be different if you're not using Linux.

+# More Examples

+The examples above were too basic to be practical.
+Here are some examples that demonstrate more useful functionality.

 ## Passing a Matrix From D to R